 What aspects of SEO will benefit eCommerce Stores in 2021?

 Before taking any SEO advice from this post.
-It’s important to understand that SEO is an umbrella term that covers a whole range of elements, both on page and off page.
+It’s important to understand that SEO is an umbrella term that covers a whole range of elements, both on-page and off-page.
 You should also remember that SEO best practices continuously change.
 Sadly, this means there is no such thing as ‘evergreen content’.
 Therefore, your marketing teams will need to keep on top of your website’s optimisation and organic performance.
 Fundamentally, you should consider your SEO strategy as a long term investment.
 This will therefore mean you can maintain an up to date website and thus maximise your return on investment.
 With this in mind, the points here should not be your sole SEO focus.

 If you do happen to want more advice on your business’s digital strategy, please do not hesitate to get in touch with one of our SEO & PPC specialists.

-From our experience we have found that the majority of online stores miss some of the most obvious on-page SEO best practices.
+From our experience, we have found that the majority of online stores miss some of the most obvious on-page SEO best practices.
 If you look back at the numerous Google Algorithm updates from previous years, these all put great emphasis on user experience.
 For this reason, we feel this trend will continue in 2021.

 Image SEO is often overlooked.
-Images don’t only add depth to a page, they also showcase your products as well as enhancing user experience.
+Images don’t only add depth to a page, they also showcase your products as well as enhance user experience.
 The most important aspect of image SEO that websites miss is defining a concise and keyword rich image title and image alt tag.
 Optimising images for use on websites is a whole entity in itself.
 We recently published a post on Image SEO Strategy which will give you more information.

 Videos are and always will be great marketing collateral.
 Due to the increase in online video consumption, they are seen as being beneficial for user experience.
 You may be able to acquire video content from suppliers or manufacturers, which will save you time and money.
 However, if not, consider the production of a product video for your trending items.
 Remember, good quality video files can be very sizeable, for this reason, in order to maintain a healthy site speed, we advise that you use a platform like YouTube to host your video content.
 You will then be able to embed this within your category or product pages.
 Want more help?
 Check out our post on the creation of engaging video content.